ibm-cloud-docs/apps/updapps.md

    ibmcloud app domain-create <your org name> mydomain
    ```

 2. Add the route with the custom domain to an application.
-For CF apps, type the following command:
+For Cloud Foundry apps, type the following command:

    ```
    ibmcloud app route-map myapp mydomain -n host_name